RyanJKS/multinational-retail-data-centralisation/README.md

 - Handling databases with Python using SQLAlchemy.
 - Ensuring secure management of database credentials.
 - Consolidate cleaned data into a single, centralized PostgreSQL database.
+- Design specific queries to acquire results in order to promote data-driven decision by the organisation.

 #### Data Extraction
 - **Various Data Sources:** Capable of extracting data from different sources, such as: